NoobProgammer/MMT-Project/README.md

 The application has the following features:

--   The server can accept multiple connections
+-   The server can accept multiple connections.
--   Implements a database to store the menu and the bookings
+-   Implements built-in SQLite database to store the menu and the bookings.
--   Users can view the menu (with images) and make bookings
+-   Users can view the menu (with images) and make bookings.
 -   Implements a payment system to allow users to pay for their bookings

 ## Quick start